-- (a) One accessory dwelling per lot shall be permitted by right in the RSF-1 and RSF-2 districts, provided the accessory dwelling does not exceed 60% of the size, in gross floor area, of the principal dwelling, except that no accessory dwellings or structures shall be permitted that require the filling of jurisdictional wetlands.

-- (b) The required side yard setbacks for RSF-1 and RSF-2 lots existing on or before May 19, 2020, and which do not meet the minimum lot width requirements for the underlying zoning designation, may be reduced to 3feet on one side and 10-feet on the other side provided a minimum of 13feet separation remains between buildings.

-- (c) The following zoning districts shall not be available in Planning District 26, and all references in the zoning ordinance to such districts are deleted, except as to lots or parcels included in such districts as of May 19, 2020:
+- (a) One accessory dwelling per lot shall be permitted by right in the RSF-1 and RSF-2 districts, provided the accessory dwelling does not exceed 60% of the size, in gross floor area, of the principal dwelling, except that no accessory dwellings or structures shall be permitted that require the filling of jurisdictional wetlands. - (b) The required side yard setbacks for RSF-1 and RSF-2 lots existing on or before May 19, 2020, and which do not meet the minimum lot width requirements for the underlying zoning designation, may be reduced to 3-feet on one side and 10-feet on the other side provided a minimum of 13-feet separation remains between buildings. - (c) The following zoning districts shall not be available in Planning District 26, and all references in the zoning ordinance to such districts are deleted, except as to lots or parcels included in such districts as of May 19, 2020:

 - 1. RSF-3, Single Family District

 - 2. RSF-4, Single Family District

 - 3. RTF-4, Two Family District

 - 4. RSF-6, Single Family District

 - 5. RTF-6, Two Family District

 - 6. RMF-6, Multiple Family District

 - 7. HDR, High Density Residential District

-- (d) Planned Residential Development (PRD) Districts, Article 9, shall not be available in Planning District 26, and all references to Planned Residential Districts, for Planning District 26, in the zoning ordinance are deleted.
+- (d) Planned Residential Development (PRD) Districts, Article 9, shall be available in Planning District 26 for developments that occupy a minimum of two hundred fifty (250) contiguous acres.
+The Open Space and Common Area reservation for PRDs within Planning District 26 shall be a minimum of 50% of the gross land area and shall be set aside as permanent Open Space for recreational purposes and for conserving natural resources and sensitive elements of the site.
+A minimum of on-half (50%) of the Open Space reserved must include active and/or passive outdoor recreational uses such as equestrian facilities, golf courses, country clubs, parks, pedestrian walkways, and recreational facilities.

 - (e) The following uses shall not be allowed either as a Permitted Use, Commission Site Plan or Special Exception in any commercial district in Planning District 26:

 - 1. Boarding, rooming or lodging house, dormitory

 - 2. Car wash

-- 3. Cemetery
+- 3. Cemeterv

 - 4. Discount/variety store

 - 5. Drug store

 - 6. Laundry, self service

 - 7. Mini warehouse

 - 8. Neighborhood convenience store, greater than 4,000 square feet

 - 9. Nightclub, bar, tavern

 - 10. Recreational vehicle park

 - 11. Restaurant, drive-in

 - 12. Restaurant, fast food

-- (f) Jurisdictional wetland fill is limited to one-tenth (1/10) of an acre per lot of record. - (g) A variance shall not be required for a 25%-yard setback encroachment that results in a 25% or greater reduction in jurisdictional wetland fill. - (h) Staff support shall be given to Highway Construction Setback Appeals that will result in a reduction of jurisdictional wetland fill.
-Pursuant to Alabama Code, final decisions regarding Highway Construction Setback Appeals lay with the Planning Commission. - (i) Following the adoption of this amendment, increases in land use density or intensity through re-zoning or similar land use regulation changes are prohibited and shall not be permitted in those parts of Planning District 26 which are designated by the Baldwin County Master Plan "Guide to the Future" dated July 18, 2023, or amendments thereto, as either an Ideal Conservation/Preservation Area or a Conservation Development Area (Future Land Use Map). - 2.3.27 Planning District 27.
+- (f) Jurisdictional wetland fill is limited to one-tenth (1/10) of an acre per lot of record.

+- (g) A variance shall not be required for a 25%-yard setback encroachment that results in a 25% or greater reduction in jurisdictional wetland fill.

+- (h) Staff support shall be given to Highway Construction Setback Appeals that will result in a reduction of jurisdictional wetland fill.
+Pursuant to Alabama

+Code, final decisions regarding Highway Construction Setback Appeals lay with the Planning Commission.

+(i) Following the adoption of this amendment, increases in land use density or intensity through re-zoning or similar land use regulation changes are prohibited and shall not be permitted in those parts of Planning District 26 which are designated by the Baldwin County Master Plan "Guide to the Future" dated July 18, 2023, or amendments thereto, as either an Ideal Conservation/Preservation Area or a Conservation Development Area (Future Land Use Map).

+2.3.27 Planning District 27.
 County zoning has not been instituted in this district.